This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is the Hib vaccine?

 The Hib vaccine is an injection given to help prevent a Haemophilus influenzae type b (Hib) infection.
 Hib is a common bacterial infection that spreads through coughing, sneezing, or sharing utensils.
 The Hib vaccine is often combined with other vaccines.
-In infants and children, the vaccine is given in the thigh.
-In older children and adults, it is given in the upper arm.

 Who should get the Hib vaccine?